mahfuz110244/graphql-go-demo/README.md

 ## Challenges
-As I have no experienced in GrapQL previously, so first challenge for me understand GraphQL and its structure.
+As I have no experience in GraphQL previously, the first challenge for me is understanding GraphQL and its structure.
 Second challenge is generated graph modules using
 ```
 github.com/99designs/gqlgen
 ```
 this library in golang.
 Last challenge I have faced is generated the query result for the GetAllTheBooksOfJohn.
-I need to make diffrent struct format for this.
+I need to make a different struct format for this.